 1. Be friendly and chill out

-Belizean people are very friendly and warm.
+Belizean people are very friendly and warm (so is the Belize weather!).
 They like to be acknowledged and they love to strike up conversations and tell stories.
 They are very conversational and you will hear a lot of interesting and funny stories.
 Make some friends, be friendly to everyone, avoid conflict, and enjoy the relaxed way of doing things.

 2. Watch your belongings and don’t get taken for a ride